-As an important part of being compliant under both the GDPR and the ePrivacy Directive (which will become a regulation), ‘prior consent’ has to be implemented on your website.
-‘Prior consent’ is directly related to how cookies and online trackers are used on your website and whether your users' consent is respected or not.
+As an important part of being compliant under both the GDPR and the ePrivacy Directive, "prior consent" has to be implemented on your website.
+"Prior consent" is directly related to how cookies and online trackers are used on your website and whether your users' consent is respected or not.

 If the compliance test result states that your website is not compliant on 'prior consent' then it is most likely because you have not implemented 'prior consent' at all, only implemented it partially or implemented it in the wrong way.